stevavoliajvar/stop_cloudflare/README.md

 ---

 Cloudflare similarly prevents many people who have poor internet connectivity from accessing the websites behind it (for example, they could be behind 7+ layers of NAT or sharing same IP) unless they solve multiple image CAPTCHAs.
 In some cases, [this will take 10 to 30 minutes to satisfy Google](https://trac.torproject.org/projects/tor/ticket/23840).
-Many humans are being blocked by Cloudflare [every day](PEOPLE.md).
+Many humans and software are being blocked by Cloudflare [every day](PEOPLE.md).
 There is no way to solve the captcha without enabling Javascript and Cookies.
-Cloudflare is [using them](PEOPLE.md) to make a browser signature.
+Cloudflare is [using them](PEOPLE.md) to make a browser signature to [identify](https://cryptome.org/2016/07/cloudflare-de-anons-tor.htm) [you](PEOPLE.md).

 ---